 A person experiencing a blackout can appear to be fully functional to others.
 However, they will likely not remember what happened at a later time.

 Passing out is drinking to excess and becoming unconscious due to the alcohol (it may also be a result of alcohol poisoning).
 When passing out, a person may become unresponsive and, in the worst cases, may die from a related accident like choking on vomit.

 Though they are different, blacking out and passing out are extremely dangerous and should not be taken lightly if you or a loved one experiences either.

 9. The Opposite is Also True

-The alcoholic may remember too much and continue drinking to “forget” the shame of what they have done due to their excessive use.
-A constant carousel of painful and intrusive thoughts can prompt a vicious drinking cycle that can be hard to get out of.
+The alcoholic may remember too much and continue drinking to “forget” the shame of their actions due to their excessive use.
+A constant carousel of painful and intrusive thoughts can prompt a vicious drinking cycle that can be hard to escape.

 12. The Term “Alcoholism” Refers Specifically to Alcohol Dependence